Criminal History Checks FAQs

 As part of the MACHS registration, you will receive a Transaction Control Number (TCN).
 This number will be your "tracking number" if you have questions about the status of your background check in the future.

-The fee for the Criminal History Check is $44.80.
-This includes the fingerprinting fee, state processing fee, and FBI processing fee.
+There is a charge for the Criminal History Check, which includes a fingerprinting fee, a state processing fee, and an FBI processing fee.
 This fee may be paid at the time you complete your MACHS registration or at the fingerprinting location.
+To determine the Criminal History Check fee, visit the MACHS website.

 After you have registered with MACHS, you may go to the appropriate fingerprinting location.
 You are required to: